6192-sp24/lab0/Installation.md

 # BSC Installation Methods

-## Installation Method 1 -- The easiest -- use prebuilt image (for x86_64)
+## Installation Method 1 -- The easiest -- use prebuilt image (for x86_64 -- 64bit Intel/AMD)

 There are ready-to-go installations for several operating systems on x86_64.
 You can simply download, extract, and use.

 Note for Apple users: This method depends on your computer using an x86_64 architecture, which covers most students' computers but excludes Apple's recent ARM-based M1/M2/M3 chips.
 If you use a non-x86_64 architecture, try installing from source (Installation Method 3).
 I promise it will be fine.

 Note for Windows users: If you use Windows you're probably on an x86_64 architecture.
 We recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 It is preferred to use the WSL-2 setup if applicable.
 The default distribution is Ubuntu-20.04, which is compatible with this method.
+Debian 12 will also work.

 Note for Linux/other users: Enter `arch` to see what architecture you're on.
 It should say `x86_64` unless you're on a Raspberry Pi or something funny.